Arkadiusz Wrzosek

 Arkadiusz Wrzosek (born 3 June 1992) is a Polish kickboxer and mixed martial artist.
-He is currently competing for Konfrontacja Sztuk Walki (KSW), having previously competed in Glory as a kickboxer.
-He is currently ranked #3 in the KSW Heavyweight rankings.
+He is currently competing for Konfrontacja Sztuk Walki (KSW), having previously competed in Glory as a Kickboxer.
+He is currently ranked #2 in the KSW Heavyweight rankings.

 Kickboxing career

-He started martial arts training at the age of 19 at the Copacabana club in Warsaw under the supervision of Igor Kołacin.
+Wrozek started martial arts training at the age of 19, at the Copacabana club in Warsaw, under the supervision of Igor Kołacin.
 He fought his first amateur fights in the Sanda formula, in which he won the cup and the Polish championship.
 In amateur formulas he fought over 40 fights, many times winning national and international competitions.
 In 2014-2017, a member of the national team.
 In 2015, he was a contender for the WKU world champion belt.
 He has been contracted with the FEN organization since 2015, and the heavyweight champion of this organization since 2017.
 In 2018, he signed a contract with the Fonfara Promotions group for his debut in professional boxing.
 In November 2018, he joined Glory, the largest organization kick-boxing in the world.

 On March 16, 2019, he fought the last match for FEN.
 During the FEN 24 gala he defended the championship belt technically knocking out Patrick Schmid with low kicks.

 At Glory 71, he replaced Demoreo Dennis's would-be opponent.
 In the second round he won by technical knockout, stopping the opponent with strong low kicks.

-In the next duel he faced the fight of the evening of the Glory 78 gala with a Dutchman of Moroccan origin, Badr Hari.
+In the next duel, he faced the fight of the evening of the Glory 78 gala with a Dutchman of Moroccan origin, Badr Hari.
 Despite counting three times, in the second round he sensationally knocked out Hari with a high kick.
 The victory earned him the award for the best knockout of the year 2021.

 On March 19, 2022, at Glory 80, there was a rematch between Wrzosek and Hari.
 The fight, planned for three rounds, did not last because of riots in the stands in which policemen and fans were injured.
 The gala was discontinued and the duel was deemed not to have taken place.
 Wrzosek was leading by 19:18 on all the judges' scorecards.
 The fans of Legia and ADO Den Haag supporting the Pole were quickly blamed for the brawl.
 According to the Wrzoska camp, the riots were provoked by the Moroccans who threw bottles and chairs at them.
 The fight was declared a No Contest.